 The relief came that day…

 Walter spoke with a certified credit counselor.
-Together, they evaluated his debt, credit and budget to see where he stood.
+Together, they evaluated his debt, credit, and budget to see where he stood.
 This allowed the counselor to recommend the best options to fit his needs.
 Walter qualified for a debt management program, which is a type of professionally assisted debt consolidation.“After my consultation with a credit counselor, I immediately knew that this was the solution for me.
 It was a plan that would preserve my credit.” – Consolidated Credit Client, Walter #creditcounseling Click To Tweet

 The debt management program rolled Walter’s seven individual credit card payments into one low monthly payment.
 Once the credit counseling team negotiated, his creditors reduced most of his interest rates to less than 4%.
 As a result, Walter could get out of debt in less than 60 payments, even with lower payments each month.